-Are you traveling to Martha’s Vineyard or Nantucket this summer?
+Are you traveling to Martha’s Vineyard or Nantucket?
 One of the things you’ll need to do is figure out how you are going to get to one of these islands off the coast of Massachusetts.
 Here are some of the different transportation options for Martha’s Vineyard and Nantucket travel, including the car ferry to Nantucket and Martha’s Vineyard, flying, and the passenger ferry.

 Getting to Martha’s Vineyard